Skip to content

 People figure this out in every other domain but haven't for agents: you can't individually brief every worker.

 If you have a hundred agents, or even five running in parallel, you cannot hand-craft the context for each one.
 You need a system that ensures each agent gets exactly what it needs, when it needs it, without you being in the loop.
-That's not optional.
 That's the only way any of this works.

 That's what I've been working toward.
 Most of the ecosystem is still building the other thing.